- Home /

 If you or the business don’t want to accept what we’ve said, you can ask for your case to be referred to an ombudsman.

-Once a final decision is issued, you will be asked to confirm by a specified date whether you accept or reject it.
+If the ombudsman issues a final decision, you will be asked to confirm by a specified date whether you accept or reject it.
 If you accept the ombudsman's decision, the business has to do what the ombudsman has told them to do.
 This might, for example, include making the business pay you compensation.
 And, if you accept it, it is unlikely you will be able to pursue the business in court for the same complaint.

 If you don't want to accept the ombudsman's decision, you don't have to.
 But it does mean our involvement has come to an end and the business doesn't need to do anything.
 You may still be able to take legal action against the business, but we won't be involved in this.